artabhiram/blog-website/README.md

-﻿# Blog_management_Website
+﻿# Blog_Website

-->Virtual Internship at **Bharat Intern** in Full Stack Development
+Internship at Bharat Intern in Full Stack Web Development

-->Task 1 is about the Content Management Tool

-->Web Technologies used: Html, CSS, JavaScript ,ExpressJS , EJS, MongoDB, NodeJS
+Technologies used: Html, CSS, JavaScript ,ExpressJS , EJS, MongoDB, NodeJS

-->This repository contains the code for a Blog Management System Website, which allows users to create and manage blog posts.
-The website provides an intuitive interface for users to add text, images, and other elements required for creating engaging blog content
+->This repository allows users to create and manage blog posts.
+The website provides an interface for users to add text, images, and other elements required for creating engaging blog content